FlyingFireCo/tiled_ksampler/README.md

 # Credit
-Based off WAS Studio and using the example for tiling from Automatic1111
+Based off WAS Studio and using the example for tiling from Automatic1111 and https://github.com/tjm35/asymmetric-tiling-sd-webui/